A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

-As addressed earlier in the introduction, other sensors can compensate for the drawbacks of radar, providing correlating measurements at various ranges and through various conditions. \tabref{tab:sensor_basics} provides a detailed look at other exterosceptive sensors that might cover the different drawbacks that radar presents.
+As addressed earlier in the introduction, other sensors can compensate for the drawbacks of radar, mentioned throughout this section, providing correlating measurements at various ranges and through various conditions. \tabref{tab:sensor_basics} provides a detailed look at other exterosceptive sensors that might cover the different drawbacks that radar presents.